On page SEO is one of the most overlooked

 You have complete control over it.
 Everything that takes places on your site:

-From the source code to the quality of your content and the internal links…
+From the source code to the quality of your website content and the internal links…

 They’re all your responsibility